Sign up or manage your subscription

 What is King County Road Alert?

-The travel advisories provided by King County Road Alert have now been incorporated into the My Commute Map.
-Previously this information was available as a text list.
+The travel advisories provided by Road Alert are incorporated into the county's My Commute Map.

-and be sure to include the name and e-mail address used with the subscription.
+Visit GovDelivery, the county's email alert service provider, to create an account and update your subscription.
+If you're having trouble, please contact firstname.lastname@example.org and be sure to include the name and e-mail address or phone number used with the subscription.

 Who should I contact about incorrect information in messages?

 Call the 24/7 King County Road Helpline at 206-477-8100 or e-mail email@example.com.